Country 5: French Polynesia | This post is part of my 30×30 series (read more here!).

 Eat like a local at Les Roulottes

-Located at the Papeete waterfront, les Roulottes have been popular long before food trucks were a trend.
-Serving a variety of common foods—including bountiful steak frites, poisson cru (a Tahitian specialty of fish and coconut milk), Chinese-island fusion, and piping hot crepes and gauffres.
+Located at the Papeete waterfront, les Roulottes are definitely a way to experience the real Tahiti.
+They’ve been popular long before food trucks were a trend, and serve a variety of common foods.
+Heaps of steak frites, poisson cru (a Tahitian specialty of fish and coconut milk), Chinese-island fusion, piping hot crepes and gauffres.
 Wash it all down with an ice-cold Hinaano beer.

 Visit the Museum of Tahiti

-While it’s not as updated or interactive as the Te Papa Tongarewa, The Museum of Tahiti offers a fascinating collection of Tahitian history—from the pre-colonial days of outrigger exploration and groundbreaking navigation, through the colonial takeover, to present day contemporary works of art.
-I highly recommend taking an hour or two to explore it—but if you don’t speak French, best to bring a guidebook with you to offer additional context, as the signage was only in French and Tahitian last I visited.
+While it’s not as updated or interactive as the Te Papa Tongarewa, the Museum of Tahiti offers a fascinating collection of Tahitian history.
+From the pre-colonial days of outrigger exploration and groundbreaking navigation, through the colonial takeover, to present day contemporary works of art.
+I highly recommend taking an hour or two to explore it.
+If you don’t speak French, it’s best to bring a guidebook with you to offer additional context, as the signage was only in French and Tahitian last I visited.

 Explore the ‘Ārahurahu Marae

-You can visit many picturesque churches and cathedrals in Papeete, but if you want to see how the old Tahitians worshipped, take a drive out to Paea to see the ‘Ārahurahu marae—an ancient temple or meeting place.
+You can visit many picturesque churches and cathedrals in Papeete, but if you want to see how the old Tahitians worshiped, take a drive out to Paea to see the ‘Ārahurahu marae.
+The marae is an ancient temple or meeting place.
 Multi-lingual (English included) placards explain how Tahitians used the site, which has been fully restored and now serves as an open-air museum.